RomanDubovskyi/ms-teams-integration-demo/Readme.md

 Import `postman/ms-teams-integraion-test.json`.
 It contains example requests.
 User sign-in: visit the app and log in with a user from your tenant.
-Then through dev console in browser copy the `JSESSIONID` cookie and attach it in postman.
+Then through dev console in browser copy the `JSESSIONID` cookie and attach it in postman, or you can use Postman interceptor to sync cookies.

 ## Current Limitations

-* Graph subscription to channels event not yet implemented.
 * Keys and secrets stored in env vars for local testing.
 * Postman examples and manifest require manual URL updates per ngrok session.
 * Inbound event deduplication for multiple operators in single group is not implemented.